 Design for relief, recovery, and rebuilding

-The world is facing an unprecedented humanitarian crisis, with 65 million people displaced by conflict or persecution.
-Available resources are heavily strained and organizations urgently need creative solutions to providing basic needs to this population.
+The world is facing an unprecedented humanitarian crisis, with 110 million people forcibly displaced by conflict, violence, or persecution.
+Available resources are heavily strained and organizations urgently need creative solutions to provide basic needs to this population.

-When you hear about wars and refugees, do you wish you could figure out a way to put your skills to use in those situations?
-The D-Lab: Humanitarian Innovation class is about working with people affected by war, conflict, and natural disasters to use innovation and design to improve their lives.
+Put your skills to use to help people in those situations in the D-Lab: Humanitarian Innovation class.
+The class provides the background and opportunity for students to work with people affected by war, conflict, and natural disasters to use innovation and design to improve their lives.